JZEE-AI-Solutions/asanOrder/TESTING_SUPPLIER_PURCHASE_PAYMENT_ACCOUNTING.md

 - Verify transaction linking to purchase invoices
 - Ensure all accounts remain balanced
 - Product balances should match inventory transactions
+- **Multiple Payment Accounts**: Users can create and manage multiple cash and bank accounts
+- **Account Selection**: Always select a specific payment account (not generic "Cash" or "Bank")
+- **Quick Add Account**: New accounts can be created on-the-fly from purchase and payment forms
+- **Account Names**: Payment records show actual account names (e.g., "Main Cash", "Primary Bank Account") instead of generic types
+- **Account Changes**: When payment account changes, a transfer transaction is created between old and new accounts